0xlegax/0xlegax/README.md

 ## 👨‍💻 About Me

-Hey there!
-I'm a passionate developer with expertise across multiple domains:
+I'm a passionate developer with expertise in:

-- 🚀 Building innovative tech solutions that solve real-world problems
+- 🚀 Building innovative tech solutions for real-world problems
-- 🔗 Exploring blockchain technologies and smart contract development
+- 🔗 Exploring blockchain technologies and smart contracts
 - 🤖 Implementing machine learning and computer vision applications

-- 🌐 Creating responsive and interactive web applications
-- 🤝 Open to collaboration on meaningful projects
+### What I'm up to:
+- 🔭 Currently working on an AI app that converts PDFs, Word docs, and PowerPoint slides into quizzes
+- 🤝 Looking for teammates or mentors for fun tech projects (hit me up!)

 ## 🛠️ Tech Stack